Skip to main content

 kubectl apply -f agg.yaml -n ${NAMESPACE}

-More example models and manifests are available in the Dynamo repository.
-If you use one of these example models, be sure to create a Kubernetes secret for your Hugging Face token (same as step 2 above).
+More example models More example models and manifests are available in the Dynamo repository.
+If you use one of these example models, create a Kubernetes Secret for your Hugging Face token (same as the preceding step).
 If you’re deploying an example model instead of the agg.yaml, you might need to configure storage:

 • Configure storage for the example.
 In your chosen example, edit model-cache/cache.yaml and replace every instance of your-storage-class with shared-vast so the model cache uses CoreWeave storage.